-As a boarding school the responsibility to report any allegations against people living or School will make alternative 0 arrangements for the place on the premises to Ofsted within 14 days of awareness accommodation of either of an incident. pupils or staff from one of the The Ofsted Safeguarding hotline can be contacted in three boarding houses if a ways. disclosure or an allegation Call 0300 123 3155 (Monday to Friday 8.00am) means that it is the best to 6.00pm). course of action to make all Email at whistleblowing@ofsted.gov.uk. parties safe and secure. • Write to: WBHL, Ofsted, Piccadilly Gate, Store Street, Manchester M1 2WD
+The EYFS department, Windermere School has a responsibility to report any allegations against people living or working at the School or other abuse alleged to have taken place on the premises to Ofsted within 14 days of awareness As a boarding school, the School will make alternative arrangements for the accommodation of either of an incident. children or staff from one of the The Ofsted Safeguarding hotline can be contacted in three ways: boarding houses if a disclosure or an allegation means that it is 1.
+Call 0300 123 3155 (Monday to Friday, 8.00am to 6.00pm) the best course of action to make all parties safe and 2.
+Email at whistleblowing@ofsted.gov.uk secure.
+3. Write to: WBHL, Ofsted, Piccadilly Gate, Store Street, Manchester M1 2WD